 In 2012 Wello Oy deployed their original prototype device in Orkney, Scotland for several years.
 During that time the prototype celebrated a successful testing campaign and surpassed the expectations of the Finnish developer.
 Through many successful deployments, trials and lessons learnt from the testing period and the accomplishments of the device, Wello has transferred all this experience to the new fully actualized Penguin WEC.
 The CEFOW project in Scotland has come to end.

-The Penguin finished construction in June and will now commence towing to its new home in Armintza.
+The Penguin finished construction in June and will now commence towing to its new home in Armintza, once extra funding has been received.
+To start the Penguins journey additional funding is required to bring this new form of energy to the Basque country.
 Wello is eagerly awaiting the arrival and a quick and successful deployment, generating clean renewable energy from the ocean’s waves directly to the grid at Armintza.

 Wello’s CEO Heikki Paakkinen has this to say:

 ‘The Basque country has huge potential for wave energy, and we are extremely happy with the funding decision.
+We will be holding an additional internal funding round for our existing owners to generate funding to begin the project in earnest.
 This new project has the potential to set in motion more projects in and around the area, with many parties already showing interest in developing the site further.
 We know that we can create many opportunities in The Basque country and across the globe.
 We are excited for the coming months and look forward to working with BiMEP on this project.’

 BiMEP’s Technical Director Yago Torre-Enciso says: